Skip to Main Content

 "The answer is almost always no, unless you don’t plan to apply for a mortgage until you’ve completed your debt plan.
 Often debt included in a debt relief plan is flagged with a 'settle for less than balance' message on your credit report.
 A mortgage lender may deny your application if you don’t have a lot of other strengths like a low debt ratio or a big down payment.

 "In the mortgage world, 'settled for less than balance' is similar to a short sale, which is when you sell a home that's worth less than you owe.
-Because mortgage loan amounts are typically much higher than other debts, a lender may not be willing to lend you money to buy a home if you were unable to pay smaller debts as agreed."
+Because mortgage loan amounts are typically much higher than other debts, a lender may not be willing to lend you money to buy a home if you could not pay smaller debts as agreed."

 - Denny Ceizyk, Bankrate Senior Loans Writer